kathysledge/smig/docs/guides/best-practices.md

 ## Schema management

+Good schema hygiene prevents problems before they happen.
+These practices help you maintain a healthy codebase and avoid surprises in production.

 ### Keep schema in version control

-Your `schema.ts` is the source of truth.
-Always commit it:
+Your `schema.ts` is the source of truth for your database structure.
+Treat it like any other critical code—commit every change:

 ```zsh
 git add schema.ts
 git commit -m "Add user authentication fields"
 ```

-### Use meaningful migration messages
+### Use meaningful commit messages

-Descriptive messages help you understand history:
+When committing schema changes, describe what changed and why.
+This helps when reviewing history:

 ```zsh
 # ✓ Good